Life Enjoyed

 breaking up squabbles made by little hands and voices –

-but the inside knowing that life is short, not an emergency.
+but inside knowing that life is short, not an emergency.

-The hurry up, keep up pace in our fast streaming culture is not something my soul can or should keep in step with.
+The hurry up, keep up pace in our fast moving culture is not something our souls can or should keep in step with.

 You, Lord, are to be celebrated in joy not just at Christmas or Easter but everyday.